frakeith/pavilion2/docs/tutorials/writing_a_test.rst

 Test Building
 ~~~~~~~~~~~~~

-The combined cryptographic hashes of the build source and build script will
+The combined cryptographic hashes of the build source and build script
-be the build name in <working_dir>/builds.
+(among other things) will be the build name in <working_dir>/builds.

 For instance, if our build hash is 'ac3251801d831', we'll end up with a
 build directory like this: